-The Association is dedicated to promoting the soundness of the general insurance industry and to generating favorable legislative conditions by submitting its opinions as public comments on policies and legislation planned by the ministries.

-Until fiscal 2001, the Association submitted its

-public comments only to the Financial Services Agency regarding revisions of the Insurance Business Law.
-Since fiscal 2002, the Association has widened the targeted ministries and started submitting its opinions to the Cabinet Office and the Ministry of Justice.
+The GIAJ is dedicated to promoting the soundness of the general insurance industry and to generating favorable legislative conditions by submitting its opinions and comments on policies and legislation planned by the ministries.
+While submitting its opinions to the Financial Services Agency regarding revisions of the Insurance Business Law, the GIAJ has submitted its opinions to the Cabinet Office and the Ministry of Justice since fiscal 2003.

-Requests for Defined-Contribution Pension Plan System
+4 Requests for a Defined-Contribution Pension Plan System

 Under defined-contribution pension plans, the amount of benefits to be paid in the future will depend on the results of the investment choices made.
-This new type of plans was introduced in October 2001, as a new alternative to the current defined-benefit pension plans which supplement the public pension system.
+This new type of plan was introduced in October 2001, as a new alternative to the current defined-benefit pension plans which supplement the public pension system.

-Following the implementation of the system, the Association submitted the following 5 request items on the plans to the Ministry of Health, Labour and Welfare in August 2003.
+In response to the implementation of the system, the GIAJ submitted the following 5 request items on the plans to the Ministry of Health, Labour and Welfare in August 2004.